ninabarzh/broomstick/content/posts/woke.md

 the belief in hidden truth over surface reality.
 Some argue that woke identity is curated individually rather than grounded in material facts or shared reality.

-Intellectual ancestry also traces through the Frankfurt School and post‑structuralists—Horkheimer, Marcuse, Foucault and Derrida—who deconstructed power hierarchies and normalised skepticism of dominant narratives.
+Intellectual ancestry also traces through the Frankfurt School and post‑structuralists, Horkheimer, Marcuse, Foucault and Derrida, who deconstructed power hierarchies and normalised skepticism of dominant narratives.
 Woke critics suggest that such philosophical legacies contribute to [modern emphasis on identity and language politics](https://time.com/6290367/susan-neiman-tension-at-the-heart-of-wokeism/).